grafana/pyroscope/README.md

 </h2>

 Pyroscope is an open source continuous profiling platform.
 It will help you:
-* Find bottlenecks in your code
+* Find performance issues in your code
 * Resolve issues with high CPU utilization
 * Understand the call tree of your application
 * Track changes over time